-The irresistible French cheese puffs called gougeres (goo-zhare), made gluten-free or with wheat flour.
-They are great with a glass of wine for cocktail hour.
-I make mine with lots of Parmesan cheese and finely chopped chives.
+Gougere, the irresistible French cheese puffs are delicious to eat and fun to make.
+It's the same dough, called pate a choux, that is used for sweet cream puffs and profiteroles.
+Make them gluten-free or with wheat flour.
+I've done both.
+Gougere are great with a glass of wine for cocktail hour.
+I make mine with lots of Parmesan cheese and finely chopped chives, although the classic is gruyere cheese.
 If the French name is too difficult, call them what I do – Parmesan puffs.
-They are fun to make!

 Jump to: